 When a sensor is mounted into the condenser, the control responds more rapidly to changes in head pressure than when it is mounted on the liquid line.
-This is especially true for high efficiency condensers.
+This is especially true for high efficiency condensers

-When the sensor is mounted on the liquid line, the control responds more slowly and the result can be a fan that cycles on and off.
+When the sensor is mounted on the liquid line, the control responds more slowly and the results car be a fan that cycles on and off.

-Therefore, whenever possible, it is preferable to mount the sensor in the upper 1/3 of the condenser instead of mounting it on the liquid line.
+Whenever possible, it is preferable to mount the sensor in the upper 1/3 of the condenser instead of mounting it on the liquid line (see illustration below).
 A spot on the condenser that is 100°F when the pressures are correct is ideal.